valiot/opex62541/docs/tutorials/Elixir Integration.md

 ## Client

-The `Client` module can be initialized manually (as shown in previous tutorials) or by overwriting `configuration/1` and `monitored_items/1` callbacks to autoset the configuration and subscription items.
-It also helps you to handle Client's "subscription" events (monitorItems) by overwriting `handle_subscription/2` callback.
+The `Client` module can be initialized manually (as shown in previous tutorials) or by overwriting `configuration/1` and `monitored_items/1` callbacks to auto-set the configuration and subscription items.
+It also helps you handle the Client's "subscription" events (monitorItems) by overwriting `handle_subscription/2` callback.

-Like the `Server` module, the `Client` module is also based on a `GenServer` behavior, therefore it accepts the same [options](https://hexdocs.pm/elixir/GenServer.html#module-how-to-supervise) for supervision to configure the child spec and passes them along to `GenServer`; to add the `Client` behavior to your application use the folling code:
+Like the `Server` module, the `Client` module is also based on a `GenServer` behavior.
+Therefore it accepts the same [options](https://hexdocs.pm/elixir/GenServer.html#module-how-to-supervise) for supervision to configure the child spec and passes them along to `GenServer`; to add the `Client` behavior to your application, use the following code:

 ```elixir
   use OpcUA.Client, restart: :transient, shutdown: 10_000